cheredia19/ookla-speedtest-global-index-insights/README.md

   yAxis="max_mbps"
 />

-The countries with the slowest mobile internet by geographical area are:
+The countries with the slowest mobile internet by geographical area were:

 - Africa: **Libya** (15,1 Mbps).
 - Asia: **Yemen** (7,91 Mbps).